Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 With Brown Butter and Sage

 Cook it until just tender.
-Melt the butter until it foams and turns golden brown and nutty.
+Melt the butter until it foams, turns golden brown, and becomes nutty.
 Add the sage leaves, toss the pasta, and finish with grated Parmigiano.

 Tomato Basil

 Sauté garlic, add crushed tomatoes and basil.
-Simmer briefly and toss with cooked tortelloni.
+Simmer briefly, then toss with cooked Tortelloni.

 Creamy Mushroom